iptracej-education/vybe-template/README.md

 **🚀 Ultra-slim CLAUDE.md generation with template pattern inheritance**

-> Transform any project template into an 8-line AI context file that enables perfect architectural pattern replication.
+> Transform any project template into an 8-line AI context file that enables architectural pattern replication.

 ## 🔴 The Problem